ElanShudnow/AzureCode/README.md

 # AzureCode
 A place to share all the Azure Code I am writing.
 This includes PowerShell, Terraform, ARM, Bicep, Ansible, etc...

+> **Note**: As this is a relatively new repository, I will be adding new code almost daily for code I have previously written.

 ## PowerShell

 | Script | Description |